ThriveADRIAN/public/book-of-beliefs.md

 # Book of Beliefs

-_Last updated by Adrian Cunanan on June 21st, 2017._
+_Last updated by Adrian Cunanan on July 24th, 2017._

 This document's purpose is to capture my beliefs about the universe, track how my thoughts change over time, and act an invitation to others to hold me accountable to my beliefs and commitments.